 High voltage power lines, strung across Cricket Hill Rd., connecting to the Con Edison power lines.

-The proposed site is a former dump that has never been properly remediated, and is full of buried debris.
+The proposed site is a former automotive junkyard that has never been properly remediated, and is full of buried debris.

 Transco has not proposed proper remediation of the site.